Indonesia flag

-The postal code for Hiliduho is 22854 in Sumatera Utara, Nias, Indonesia.
-The table below lists ZIP codes and postcodes for places within Hiliduho.
+The Postal Codes (Kode pos) for Hiliduho is 22854 in Nias, Sumatera Utara, Nias, Indonesia.
+The table below lists Postal Codes and postcodes for places within Hiliduho.

 Postal Codes for Places in Hiliduho